- New Student Orientation

 Campus Center 2nd Floor

 The Ametrica Project brings domestic and international students together to promote the development of greater intercultural sensitivity by looking at the world through different lenses.
 Facilitated by the Department of International Student Programs (ISP), this out-of-classroom program is both theoretical and experiential.
 Ametrica explores diverse cultural similarities and differences.
 Each student in the program (whether international or domestic) will work in small groups (4-6) with an ISP mentor.
-The ISP mentors will facilitate fortnightly programs in conjunction with Macalester faculty and administration during the fall semester.
-Topics explored will include, but not be limited to family, politics, religion, economics, health, race and love.
+The ISP mentors will facilitate programs and escapades in conjunction with Macalester faculty and administration during the fall semester.
+Topics explored will include, but not be limited to family, politics, religion, law and order, economics, health, race and love.

 Bonner Community Scholars Program